You have two options for refinancing a VA loan: reduce the interest rate or extract equity with a cash-out refi.

 You can refinance your VA loan two ways:

-- With an interest rate reduction refinance, also known as a VA streamline.
+- With an interest rate reduction refinance (IRRRL), also sometimes called a VA streamline.

 - With a VA cash-out refinance